kismakk/CocktailCrafter/README.md

 - [x] _Successful implementation of an AJAX call or Fetch._
 - [x] _Data from the asynchronous call is displayed on the webpage._
 - [x] _Error handling is implemented (for failed API calls, etc.)._
-- [ ] _Effective use of asynchronous data to enhance user experience (like filtering, sorting)._
+- [x] _Effective use of asynchronous data to enhance user experience (like filtering, sorting)._

-Error handling can be found in the ErrorHandler class and it's functions.
-Alert cards are shown when an error occurs.
+All of the above can be found in the app.js file.
+Fetch is used to get information about cocktails from CocktailDB.
+Then, the data is filtered to only show the essential components (e.g ingredients, cocktail name etc.).
+Error handlers are implemented in the ErrorHandler class to display cards to show what the error is and they are timed using timers.